KChen8516/volleyball/README.md

 - [X] Styled Components
 - [ ] useForm custom hook

-## Deployment
-- [ ] Now
-- [ ] Digital Ocean
-- [ ] Heroku

 ## Features
 - [X] User should be able to create/edit/delete a player
 - [X] User should be able to create/edit/delete a team of players
 - [X] User should be able to record serves, blocks, passes, and kills/attempts for each player
-- [ ] User should be able to view individual highlights of a player during a game
+- [X] User should be able to view individual highlights of a player during a game
-- [ ] User should be able to see a history of actions during a game
+- [X] User should be able to see a history of actions for a player during a game
 - [ ] User should be able to keep track of the score of a match/game

 ## Running Frontend